Local Attractions

 Stone Mountain Park offers something for the whole family from camping, shopping, dining, evening laser show and much more.
 Stone Mountain is a quartz monzonite dome monadnock reaching 825 feet above the surrounding area.
 Stone Mountain was once owned by the Venable Brothers and was the site of the founding of the second Ku Klux Klan in 1915.
 It was purchased by the State of Georgia in 1958.

-President Jefferson Davis and Generals Robert E. Lee and Thomas J. "Stonewall" Jackson.
+There is a carving on the side of the mountain that depicts President Jefferson Davis and Generals Robert E. Lee and Thomas J. "Stonewall" Jackson.
 The carving is 90 x 190 feet and is recessed 42 feet into the mountain.

 Stone Mountain is more than 5 miles (8 km) in circumference at its base.
 The summit of the mountain can be reached by a walk-up trail on the west side of the mountain or by the Skyride aerial tram